inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 #### HOW DOES DBT WORK
 - DBT adds a data transformation Layer on top of your raw data within your data warehouse.
 - The transformation logic is defined using SQL in the model files.
+- Each model file is essentially one SELECT statement that outputs a table or a view.
 - You can also use Jinja, a templating language, to parameterize your SQL queries.
-- The .sql files that define the model and are essentially SELECT statements with no DDL (Data Definition Language) or DML (Data Manipulation Language) operations.
+- The .sql files that define the model do not contain DDL (Data Definition Language) or DML (Data Manipulation Language) operations.
 - DBT compiles the .sql code and creates the DDL or DML statements needed to create and populate the tables based on the model and DB you are using.
 - The compiled sql is then executed in the data warehouse.
 - The final structured and transformed data is made available as tables or views in the data warehouse.